jakelazaroff/relate/README.md

 #### .import(data)

 Takes an object and populates the Relate datastore.
-The root object's properties are used as the collection names; its values are arrays of objects used as collection entities.
-Each entity must have an attribute `id` unique within its collection.
+The root object's properties are used as the collection names; its values are arrays of objects used as collection items.
+Each item must have an attribute `id` unique within its collection.

 ```javascript
 Relate.import({